ugurdogrusoz/WoS-citation-marker/README.md

       *Dogrusoz U*

       is safer.
-But note that sometimes the same article might be formatted differently in WoS!
-For the above article, another way it is listed might be
+List each article only once unless the same article is formatted differently in WoS!
+For the above article, another way it is listed in Wos indeed is

       *Dogrusoz U, 2013, IEEE T VIS COMPUT GR, V19, DOI 10.1109/TVCG.2012.178*